List of The Phantom (film) characters: Kit Walker/The Phantom

 Director Simon Wincer cast Billy Zane, who had recently won praise for his work as a psychopath in Dead Calm, as the Phantom.
 Zane, a fan of the comic strip after being introduced to it on the set of Dead Calm, won the part after competition from Bruce Campbell and actor Kevin Smith.
-Zane was already a huge fan of the comic strip since being introduced to Australian Frew comics on the set of Dead Calm.
+Zane was already a huge fan of the comic strip since being introduced to Australian Frew Publications comics on the set of Dead Calm.
 He ended up getting the part after actively lobbying for it for years.
 After his casting, he feverishly pumped iron for over a year and a half to get the right muscular look of the Phantom.
 He also studied the character's body language in comic strip artwork, carefully imitating it in his performance.
 A Batman-like costume with moulded muscles was made for him to wear, but by the time filming started, Zane was so beefed up that he did not need it.